wondercraft-co/wonderplate-shopify-cli/docs/docs/getting-started.md

 Wonderplate is a simple CLI tool to drop some very basic scaffolding for a shopify theme.
 It intends to be minimal and easy to extend.
 We do not provide a theme but a set of tools to help you build your own.

+The main use-case of the tool is when **your client already possesses a theme**, and you need to integrate a build system into it.
+Alternatively, it is useful if you aim to enhance a theme, such as Dawn or Debut.

 You get:

 - A basic Vite setup to bundle assets.